WE ARE CURRENTLY CLOSED FOR SUBMISSIONS. THANK YOU TO EVERYONE WHO SUBMITTED A MANUSCRIPT - WE WILL BE IN TOUCH SHORTLY.

 Erotica.
 Sex, all good.
 Eroticism in the story, fine with us.
 Gratuitous kinkiness in the place of substance, not fine.

 - Predictable genre fiction.
 So a book about moody vampire teenagers called Twiglet won't fly.
 You can lay off the all-powerful tings that need to be thrown in the forge they were made in as well.

 Pitches and promissory notes with fragments and incomplete books aren't for us.
 No writer ever nailed a book on their first draft, so if you're still writing it you've got some way to go before you should be submitting it.
 Chin up, we're not being mean; we're saving you the disappointment of a rejection.

 I still have questions!

 Have you read all of this?
 Be honest now.
 Are you planning on sending us a submission?
-Check if we're open at the top of the page: if we are send it over; if we're not, don't send us one.
-We won't read it.
+Have you read the instructions at the top of the page?

 If it's about anything else, email us: email@example.com